How To Grow Your Online (Teaching) Business Without Becoming a Self-Promoter

 Sometimes you have to pay a fee just to get listed (don’t sign up!) and others are free but even then, after a while you begin to wonder why you are paying relatively high commissions while the marketplace provider doesn’t really seem to be doing anything!

-And after a while you might find yourself in a shockingly similar position like the one you tried to escape by going online: Salaries are low.
-You feel that your hard work is not appreciated.
-Only now, it’s worse.
-You don’t simply have lessons on a consistent basis.
+You don’t just have lessons on a consistent basis.
 No!
-Now you have to compete with hundreds of other teachers, each self-promoting themselves to death and pushing prices down while all that you get from the marketplace provider is some measly rating-system and a not-always-fully-functioning virtual classroom software.
-(I’m sure hat not all online teaching marketplaces are bad, but I simply haven’t seen one that is awesome, either!)
+Now you have to compete with hundreds of other online teachers, each self-promoting themselves to death and pushing prices down while all that you get from the marketplace provider is some measly rating-system and a not-always-fully-functioning virtual classroom software.
+(I’m sure hat not all online teaching marketplaces are bad, but I simply haven’t seen one that is awesome, either)

 Looking at all of this in retrospect, it is hard for me to understand why I put up with it in the first place.